ernieshu/petstore/README.md

 * Note that there's a transformation layer, between UI / backend tier Transfer Object, and backend Domain Object
 	* used JPA to resolve transformations

+## Service Layer
+* Communicates with the persistence store

 # How to build and run
 ./buildAndRunMe.sh